Wielded rarity

 Lore Notes

-Use the object category when the named thing must carry plot weight: a relic, a weapon, a faction, or a ceremonial artifact that people in-world would actually talk about.
+Use the object category when the named thing must carry plot weight: a relic, a armament, a faction, or a ceremonial artifact that people in-world would actually talk about.
 These tools focus on storied nouns and title-like phrasing so the output feels earned rather than loot-table filler.

 This category also supports factions, orders, and brotherhoods when you need named institutions tied to a relic, vow, or social structure in your world.

-Start from what the object does in the story.
-Weapons usually need sharper, more forceful language, while relics and sacred objects benefit from ceremonial phrasing.
+Start from what the object does in the story. armaments usually need sharper, more forceful language, while relics and sacred objects benefit from ceremonial phrasing.
 Choose the tool that matches that role before refining tone.

 Build heroes, villains, dynasties, and NPC casts that sound like they belong to the same world.